 Real estate in the Gulf countries is also being heavily influenced by digitization in an entirely different spectrum—smart homes and office spaces.
 This new generation of retail space is augmented by digital devices like virtual helpers, default thermostats, digital alarms, intelligent light, and audio systems; thus rendering the entire space digitally advanced and technologically ‘smart’.

 The smart home market is expected to grow at a compounded annual growth rate (CAGR) of 14.8% during the period of 2016-2022, with Dubai, Abu Dhabi, and Al-Ain being accounted as the largest shareholders.

 Cryptocurrencies and blockchain are now also showing up in Gulf real-estate.
-Dubai made headlines when it recently opened up the purchase of residential real estates in bitcoin through the US payment service BitPay.
+Dubai made headlines when it recently opened up the purchase of a residential real estate in bitcoin through the US payment service BitPay.

 Companies like Samsung, Omron, and Apple have launched smartwatches that can measure blood pressure, track sun exposure, and in some cases, can even detect the symptoms of chronic diseases.
 Further, in case of abnormal heartbeats, these smartwatches can also be programmed to call for assistance in case of emergency.

 This innovation can be especially beneficial for patients who have a tendency of developing hypertension and high blood pressure.

 The adoption of telemedicine in the Gulf healthcare spectrum has significantly bridged the gap between doctors and patients.
 It allows healthcare professionals to diagnose and treat patients through the digital medium.